uche789/understanding-web-development/security.md

 Content Security Policy help mitigates attacks such as XXS and data injection by enabling the browser to know which domains are valid sources of executable scripts.

----

-## Difference between HTTP and HTTPS

-HTTP operated on port 80 where as HTTPS operates on port 443.
-While HTTP transfers data as plain text, HTTPS transfers data as encrypted text.
-HTTPS requires a valid SSL certificate issued by a certificate authority (CA).